-The Samoa Energy Efficiency Act 2017, which commenced on 21 December 2017, means that all products covered by the Act and the Regulations must now meet Minimum Energy Performance Standards (MEPS), and some also have to carry a standard energy label (see example in this picture) when they are offered for sale.
+The Energy Management Act 2020, which commenced on 30th October 2020, means that all products covered by the Act and the Regulations must now meet Minimum Energy Performance Standards (MEPS), and some also have to carry a standard energy label (see example in this picture) when they are offered for sale.
 You can see a copy of the English Act HERE and the Samoan Act HERE and a copy of the Regulations HERE.

 The Regulations take effect at different times for different products.